WHAT WE ARE (Purpose)

 The aprons stem from our historical and symbolic roots as stonemasons.
 Being leather, they were designed to protect them from sharp tools and rough stones.
 For today’s Freemasons, the apron is a mark of their membership.
 They are presented with a white leather apron and as they progress this becomes more elaborate.

 Only men aged over 18 are allowed to join the United Grand Lodge of England in England and Wales.

-The two leading women’s Grand Lodges, that we have the closest relationship with are Freemasonry for Women and the Order of Women Freemasons.
+The two leading women’s Grand Lodges, that we have the closest relationship, with are: Freemasonry for Women and the Order of Women Freemasons.
 These two groups only admit women because that is the choice of their memberships.
 Both of the women’s organisations, and ourselves, prefer to practice our Freemasonry in single sex environments.
 The United Grand Lodge of England regularly hires its facilities out for meetings of the two women’s Lodges due to our mutual respect and close relations.

 It is the sheer scale.
-We are one of the biggest charitable givers in the country and gave nearly £51.1m to charities in 2020 alone.
+We are one of the biggest charitable givers in the country and gave £51.1m to charities in 2020 alone.

 The Masonic Charitable Foundation, the Freemasons’ Charity – our national charitable grant giving arm, tackles some of the most significant challenges facing society, in particular, reducing loneliness in later life and ensuring a positive future for young children.
 We work in partnership with some of the biggest charities in the country to deliver our support.

 Freemasonry also does a huge amount for medical research into treatments for cancer, diabetes, heart disease and a whole range of other conditions.
 In addition it makes donations to support those affected by overseas disasters as well as those at home, such as the Grenfell Tower disaster.